 I will start saying that you don’t really need them with the scope to not moving the camera when touching the trigger.
 Why’s that?
 Because all cameras have the self timer setting.
 This allows you to set it to take photo in few seconds, so no need to touch, problem solved.

 Here are some examples:

 This is a cheap remote control compatible with Sony Alpha Nex.

-You can buy it from eBay for as low as about 2 dollars, and beside the trigger option it has the option – 2 seconds delay, which can be useful.
+You can for as low as about 2 dollars, and beside the trigger option it has the option – 2 seconds delay, which can be useful.

 According with your needs this one can do single shooting, continuous shooting, delay shooting, bulb shooting, interval shooting, timer shooting, schedule shooting and repeat shooting.

 The controller is needed for a perfect picture.
 Taking the shoot with motionless gear will result in amazing results, so it is a must-have.

 I hope you found my presentation enjoyable, and please comment below if you need advice or you want to add more to this topic.